Town of Colonial Beach Clears Way for Largest Redevelopment Project in Over 125 Years

 In addition, Dodson will donate $20,000 to Downtown Colonial Beach over each phase of the multi-year project ($5,000 per phase).
 The funds will be earmarked for continued historic preservation, tourism promotion, and town beautification.

 The project encompasses four Phases, which are expected to be completed in the next five years:

 Phase I constructs three-bedroom, 2.5-bathroom detached homes and townhouses at the corner of Wilder and Douglas avenues, adjacent to Town Hall.
-The community will include a pool and picnic area, with prices in the upper-$300s.
+The community will include a pool and picnic area.

 Phase II renovates three existing office and retail spaces downtown.

-Phase IV establishes a boutique hotel at Wilder Ave. and Beach Terrace, adjacent to Riverboat on the Potomac.
+Phase IV establishes a boutique hotel at Wilder Avenue and Beach Terrace, adjacent to Riverboat on the Potomac.

 “We promise to continue these conversations, listen and learn, and move forward responsibly in a manner that benefits the Town and provides residents and visitors alike with valuable new real estate.”

 — Duke Dodson, Founder and President, Dodson Development Group

 Town Manager Quinn Robertson and Duke Dodson began discussing the idea of redevelopment earlier this year, after Town Council voted to list several Town-owned properties for sale.

 “A little over two years ago, Town of Colonial Beach began promoting itself as a beach, river and boating destination for folks from Washington, D.C., Richmond, and elsewhere throughout the Commonwealth and other nearby states,” explains Robertson.
 “Attracting investors who saw our potential was always part of that strategy, but we also wanted to ensure that any development stayed true to the history of the town and retained the charm and quaintness that defines us.
 We look forward to working with Dodson Development on the vision for Town of Colonial Beach.”